money-on-chain/stable-protocol-core-v2/README.md

 `npm run compile`

+then, to execute in assertion mode run this command passing file and contract name as argument

+`npm run echidna-docker-assertion --file=echidna/EchidnaMocCoreTester.sol --contract=EchidnaMocCoreTester`

+or to execute in property mode run this command passing file and contract name as argument

+`npm run echidna-docker-property --file=echidna/EchidnaMocCoreTester.sol --contract=EchidnaMocCoreTester`

+##### Local option

+First, install echidna

+`brew install echidna`

-then, execute this command passing contract name as argument
+then, to execute in assertion mode run this command passing contract name as argument

+`npm run echidna-assertion --contract=EchidnaMocCoreTester`

+or to execute in property mode run this command passing contract name as argument

-`npm run echidna --contract=EchidnaTester`
+`npm run echidna-property --contract=EchidnaMocCoreTester`

+echidna will execute fuzzing tests using the configuration at echidna/default.yaml

 for more information [here](https://github.com/crytic/echidna)